mitchross/API-Health-Check-Utility/README.md

 Recently at the company I worked for we experienced a very strange bug with our companies F5 load balancer that caused *intermittent* API service failures (timeouts/not reachable ).
 During our debugging, I built this tool to automatically call the Restful web service on a loop to check its health and look for patterns.

+Is there tools that do this already?
+Yes.
+Was there much better ways to tackle this problem?
+Yes.

+I love to program and this was a fun exercise.

 ## Sample Output

     node apitest.js